Hayat373/Virtual-Neighborhood-Watch/README.md

 ## User Roles

 ### Admin
-- Can view all incident reports and safety tips submitted by users.
+- Can view all incident reports and create safety tips.
 - Has the ability to delete any reports or tips as needed.

 ### User
-- Can report incidents and submit safety tips.
+- Can report incidents and view all safety tips.
-- Can only view and manage their own reports and tips.
+- Can only view and manage their own reports.

 ## Features